nsiatras/extasys/README.md

 #### Features
 * Dedicated Thread Pool for each TCPServer, TCPClient, UDPServer and UDPClient
-* Multiple listeners per server and multiple connectors per client
+* Multiple listeners per server and multiple connectors per Client
 * TCP message collector with character or string message splitter

 ## How to Use